Tips for Creating a Successful Newsletter

 1. Put Your Audience First.

 Your audience is the most important consideration for your email newsletter.
 Work to segment your audience from the beginning so they only get relevant, high-impact messages.
-A handful of on-target messages do more work than a daily email that’s hit and miss.
+A handful of on-target messages do more work than a daily email that’s hit or miss.

-2. Have One CTA at a Time.
+2. Include One CTA at a Time.

-There are two exceptions: A newsletter that aggregates your top content (where any click to your site is a win) or retail brands.
+There are two exceptions to this rule: A newsletter that aggregates your top content (where any click to your site is a win) or newsletters from retail brands.
 Specific, targeted offers should take the spotlight in most emails.

-3. Optimize for the Mobile Web.
+3. Optimize for the Mobile Devices.